rust-lang/rust-forge/src/policies/llm-usage.md

     - We do not accept PRs made up solely of trivial changes.
       See [the compiler team's typo fix policy](https://rustc-dev-guide.rust-lang.org/contributing.html#writing-documentation:~:text=Please%20notice%20that%20we%20don%E2%80%99t%20accept%20typography%2Fspellcheck%20fixes%20to%20internal%20documentation).
   - See also "learning from an LLM's solution" in ⚠️ below.
-- Treating an LLM review as a sufficient condition to merge a change.
+- Treating an LLM review as a sufficient condition to merge or reject a change.
   LLM reviews, if enabled by a team, **must** be advisory-only.
   Teams can have a policy that code can be merged without review, and they can have a policy that code must be reviewed by at least one person, but they may not have a policy that an LLM counts as a person.